 Network automation has emerged as a crucial solution to address many challenges, including allowing network engineers to streamline their workflows, reduce errors, and improve operational efficiency.

-Network automation is the process of performing various repetitive tasks such as device configurations, monitoring, and troubleshooting using either some scripts or software and tools in a network environment.
+Network automation is the process of performing various repetitive tasks such as device configurations, monitoring, and troubleshooting using either scripts or software and tools in a network environment.

 Network automation offers a myriad of benefits that positively impact network engineers and the organizations they serve: